-The ASE educational model was designed specifically to address the needs and challenges of African secondary school scholars that are eager to learn, but with barriers such as school funding and tuition costs keeping many of them from reaching their full potential.
+The African School for Excellence (ASE) educational model was designed specifically to address the needs and challenges of African secondary school scholars that are eager to learn, but with barriers such as school funding and tuition costs keeping many of them from reaching their full potential.

 A construction firm had originally won the contract to provide a turn-key service on ASE’s flagship campus in Tsakane (that is to act as designer and architect as one.)
 This firm had done a feasibility study that showed that by combining a 30-classroom school, ablutions, an administration block and multipurpose hall in a single structure one could save almost 50% of the cost of a traditional school.